 What are PFOA and PFOS and how are we exposed?

-This class of chemicals has a host of health problems (in addition to the new findings in this study) such as, PFOA is a likely human carcinogen, PFOS causes liver and thyroid cancer in rats, and both chemicals have been linked to liver and kidney damage, and reproductive problems.
+This class of chemicals has been linked to a host of health problems (in addition to the new findings in this study).
+For instance, PFOA is a likely human carcinogen, PFOS causes liver and thyroid cancer in rats, and both chemicals have been linked to liver and kidney damage, and reproductive problems.

 PFCs have been released in large quantities from manufacturing facilities for decades, and thus contaminate our food and some water supplies.
 PFOS and PFOA are breakdown products of a number of PFCs.